-For anyone working outdoors, Atlantic City Electric strongly advises to avoid overhead utility lines when carrying long or tall items, such as ladders, scaffolding, tree saws and pool cleaning equipment, by holding them parallel to the ground.
-Please remember to look up before raising any items to be sure they are clear of overhead wires.
-Touching a power line with any part of the body or most objects can result in serious injury or even death.
-Electricity can move through conductive materials such as water, metal, wood, aluminum, string and plastic.
+Touching a power line with any part of your body or most objects can result in serious injury or death.
+Electricity can move through conductive materials such as water, metal, wood, aluminum, string and plastics.
 Certain critical clearances are required by law and a minimum of 10 feet must be maintained when working near power lines.